-- A. Intent.
+A. Intent.
 Two irrigation ditches cross this subdivision.
-Any improvement, including landscaping, shall not interfere with any water rights owned by various ranching entities, or negatively affect the two ditches that cross the subdivision. - B. Landscape Concept - The landscape concept should include rear and side yards, as much as the front yard.
+Any improvement, including landscaping, shall not interfere with any water rights owned by various ranching entities, or easements related thereto, or negatively affect the two ditches that cross the subdivision.
+It shall be the Owner's responsibility to comply with such ditch easements, in designing and construction upon the Owner's lot.

+- B. Landscape Concept - 1.
+The landscape concept should include rear and side yards, as much as the front yard.
 The concept shall be refined and elegant.
 The landscape plan for a proposed project shall be integrated with the neighboring properties.
-Attention shall be paid to natural sage vegetation, earth forms, drainage patterns and site drainage, soft-scape plant forms and placement, hard-scape materials and design and ground plane treatments.
-The concept shall include development of outdoor areas and spaces through the use of landscape berms, hedges, plant forms and plant groupings.
-Berms should be smooth, gently rolling and blend naturally with the finished lot over grade. - 2.
+Attention shall be given to natural sage vegetation, earth forms, drainage patterns and site drainage, soft-scape plant forms and placement, hard-scape materials, and design and ground plane treatments.
+The concept shall include the development of outdoor areas and spaces through the use of landscape berms, hedges, plant forms and plant groupings.
+Berms should be smooth, gently rolling and blend naturally with the lot's finished grade. - 2.
 Landscaping should reduce the overall massing of the lot and structures thereon. - C. Plan Preparation - 1.
-Each Owner in submitting a landscape plan to the DRC for review shall have said landscape plan prepared by a qualified and licensed professional.
-The landscape plan shall be reviewed in great detail. - 2.
-The landscape plan shall be prepared at a scale of 1" = 20 feet or larger and shall include the existing roads, rights-of-way, easements, property lines, building envelopes, proposed plant location and material with a plant list to include quantities, common and botanical plant names and sides.
-The landscape plan may be on the site plan, or submitted as a separate plan.
+The landscape plan shall be prepared by a qualified and licensed professional and submitted to the DRC for review. - 2.
+The landscape plan shall be prepared at a scale of 1" = 20 feet or larger and shall include the existing roads, rights-of-way, easements, property lines, building envelopes, proposed plant location and material, with a plant list to include quantities, common and botanical plant names and sizes.
+The landscape plan may be on the site plan or submitted as a separate plan.
 Planting of grass and lawns immediately around the residence is strongly encouraged. - 3.
-Culverts shall be properly sized to allow storm drainage at driveways, and shall be designed by a qualified and licensed engineer. - 4.
-Landscaping shall be completed no later than 12 months after the certificate of occupancy is issued.
+Culverts shall be properly sized to allow storm drainage at driveways and be designed by a qualified and licensed engineer. - 4.
+Landscaping shall be completed no later than 12 months after the certificate of occupancy is issued. - 5.
+Landscaping shall be completed in accordance with the approved plans in order for an Owner to apply for the return of the tendered performance deposit. - 6.
+Any landscaping installed on road rights-of-way may be removed by the Association at any time.
+Neither the Association nor any plowing contractor shall be responsible for any damage to landscaping installed on road rights-of-way. - 7.
+Owners wishing to locate a patio in a side or back setback area shall first obtain consent thereto by the owners of immediately adjacent lots. - D. Maintenance - 1.
+All landscaping shall be maintained in a neat and attractive condition.
+Minimum maintenance requirements include but are not limited to watering, weed removal, mowing, pruning, and removal of dead or dying plant material. - 2.
+Failure to maintain landscaping shall result in enforcement as set forth pursuant to the Association's Rules and Regulations and the imposition of fines pursuant to the Fine Schedule.